Statutory reviews

 The Environmental Protection Act 1994 (EP Act) requires different reviews related to the Reef protection regulations:

-- a review of the agricultural environmentally relevant activities (ERA) standards (regulated standards) for commercial sugarcane and banana cultivation and beef cattle grazing (Regulated standards statutory review)
+• a review of the agricultural environmentally relevant activities (ERA) standards (regulated standards) for commercial sugarcane and banana cultivation and beef cattle grazing in the Great Barrier Reef catchment (Regulated standards statutory review)

 Regulated standards statutory review

-A statutory review of the regulated standards commenced on 17 November 2024 and must be completed within 12 months.
+A statutory review of the regulated standards must be completed by 16 November 2025.

-The regulated standards are part of the Reef protection regulations and aim to eliminate high risk practices that contribute to excess nutrients and sediment flowing to local waterways and the Great Barrier Reef.
+The regulated standards are part of the Reef protection regulations and require producers to adopt practices that minimise nutrient and sediment run-off flowing to local waterways and the Great Barrier Reef.

 Upon completion of the review, a report will be prepared on the findings.
-Any proposed changes to the regulated standards (and supporting prescribed methodologies and guidance materials) will be subject to a formal regulatory process and public consultation, post-review.
+Any proposed changes to the regulated standards (and supporting prescribed methodologies) will be subject to a formal regulatory process and public consultation, post-review.

 Purpose and scope

-The regulated standards review will look at whether the regulated standards are easy to understand and clear to comply with, fit for purpose and evidence based.
+The regulated standards review is looking at whether the regulated standards are easy to understand and clear to comply with, and remain fit for purpose and evidence based.

 It will not re-assess the effectiveness of the Reef protection regulations in achieving practice change to reduce pollutant loads.
 This was undertaken in 2023 with the Reef protection regulations statutory review which determined the regulations remain an effective and important tool.